MohammadShakiba/CP2K_Libra_Manual/hybrid_functional/Readme.md

 For HSE06 caclulations we have adopted an input from [here](https://www.cp2k.org/_media/events:2018_summer_school:cp2k-uk-stfc-june-2018-sanliang-ling.pdf).
 We can use the
 PBE potentials for HSE06 but for B3LYP, we need to use the BLYP potentials.
 The BLYP potentials are available for different atoms in [`GTH_POTENTIALS`](https://github.com/mkrack/cp2k-data/blob/master/potentials/Goedecker/cp2k/GTH_POTENTIALS) file.

-In hybrid functional calculations, we need to add this part for HSE06 for the `&XC` section:
+In hybrid functional calculations, we need to add this part for HSE06 for the `&XC` section (the `&VDW_POTENTIAL` part is added in the input):
 ```
 &XC
   &XC_FUNCTIONAL